kmilodenisglez/instashare/README.md

 ### 5. Troubleshooting
 - If you get “Not authenticated”, make sure you’re logged in via Google and your browser sends the session cookie.
 - If you get “File not found”, check the file ID and that you’re logged in as the correct user.
+- If you get an error, check your FastAPI logs for details.
+- Make sure your Pinata API credentials are correct and active.